 Our Students

-32 Syrian adolescents, aged 12-17 years, participated in our pilot.
+Syrian adolescents, aged 12-17 years, participate in our project each year.
 The majority were born in Syria but had to relocate to Lebanon due to the conflict.
 Most now live in tents or temporary shelters, lacking access to proper housing and basic amenities, and even those in apartments are in impoverished neighborhoods that are overpopulated and lack services and safety.
 Families struggle to find stable employment and an adequate income to meet their needs.
 As a result, many children have already started working to make ends meet.

 Only around half of our adolescent participants are enrolled in formal education, many of whom face frequent disruptions in their learning due to conflict and displacement, including significant gaps in their schooling, which hampers their academic progress and future prospects.
-Indeed, 19% of our participants are not in any form of schooling, mostly due to the need to generate income.
+Indeed, 19% of participants in the pilot project were not in any form of schooling, mostly due to the need to generate income.
 Despite this disruption, the children show a strong determination to obtain decent work opportunities in order to support their families.

 Our Impact